Most interesting landmarks of North Korea

 Other medieval landmarks of North Korea

 - Sonjuk Bridge – North Hwanghae.
-Historical bridge, built in 1290.
-National monument since 1780, closed to traffic.
+Historical bridge which was constructed in 1290.
+A national monument since 1780, closed to traffic.

 - Songgyungwan Academy – North Hwanghae.
 Higher education institution, established in 1089.
-More than 20 buildings, two more than 500 years old ginkgo trees and more than 900 years old zelkowa tree.
+More than 20 buildings, two more than 500 years old ginkgo trees and more than 900 years old zelkova tree.

 - Arch of Reunification – Pyongyang.
 Unusual monument devoted to Korean unity, built in 2001.
 Statue represents two women leaning across the highway and holding a map of unified Korea.

 - Juche Tower – Pyongyang.
-Second tallest monumental column in the world, 170 m tall.
+The second tallest monumental column in the world, 170 m tall.
 Built in 1982 to commemorate the 70-th birthday of Kim-Il-Sung.

-- Rungnado May Day Stadium – Pyongyang.
+- Rŭngrado May First Stadium – Pyongyang.
 The largest stadium in the world by capacity, with 150,000 seats.
 Constructed in 1989, used for sport events, politically motivated mass performances and executions.